 Transporting the Mini Tricopter is really easy as the arms can be folded back, just like on the larger tricopter.
 Folded up it’s only 10cm wide and 30cm long (35cm with 6 inch props sticking out straight back) and 8cm tall.
 The folding design also makes the Mini Tricopter crash resistant, as the arms may fold back, absorbing energy.
 The tough “cage” protects the electronics and battery on the inside.

 The recommended battery size for the Mini Tricopter is a 4S 1800mAh with a C rating of 35 and upwards.
 Be sure to check the size of the battery as only batteries up to 110x35x35mm will fit inside of the “cage”.
 Larger batteries can be fitted on top or below but you’d lose the protection.
-I also highly recommend using the tricopter frame with integrated NAZE32 and the PowerDistribution frame with BEC as otherwise it will get really cramped inside of the “cage”.
+I also highly recommend using the tricopter frame with integrated F3FC with built-in PowerDistribution board, otherwise, it will get really cramped inside of the “cage”.

 To make setup as smooth as possible all PID’s, filters, TPA, tail TPA and such are already tuned for the recommended electronics package.
 Just click the “Preconfigured Cleanflight Setup” tab above and follow the instructions.

 The kit contains:

 - 3 x 1/2 length carbon fiber arms